 Rapid Re-Housing (RRH)

-Rapid Re-Housing is a different option for a “housing first solution.”
-It seeks to help those who do not typically deal with homelessness, unlike PSH.
+Rapid Re-Housing seeks to help those who do not typically deal with homelessness, unlike PSH.
 Non-chronic homelessness is when people do not deal with it frequently.
 In an effort to immediately relieve people from their homelessness, this form of housing solution can offer them inexpensive rent.
 Additionally, it includes short-term services for community assistance.

 Chenoa Fund